 Will interest be charged on my current overdue rates?

-No interest will be charged on overdue rates until after the 30 June 2021.
+No interest will be charged on overdue rates for the 2021/22 financial year.

 When are instalments due this year?

 To pay your rates as four instalments, the first payment must be made by 30 September 2021.
 Following that, the remaining three instalments will be due on 30 November 2021, 28 February 2022 and 31 May 2022.